If an email server filters out a message as spam, the email is typically quarantined and does not reach its destination.

-One reason spam filters block emails from an ASP such as Certain is that the From address is not using the same domain as the mail server.
+One reason that spam filters block email addressed from an Application Service Provider (ASP), such as Certain, is that the From address is not using the same domain as the mail server.

-For example, if you customize the "From" to be eventplanner@example.com, the header shows Certain's DNS host name (mail.certain.com).
+For example, if you customize the "From" to be eventplanner@example.com, the email still goes out with Certain's mail server's DNS host name (mail.certain.com) in the header.

 The "Reply-To" address will be that of the event's Registration Contact also.